Alhvynkaris/Project-Alhvynkaris/Mechanics/Abstraction.md

 There are numerous phenomenon with Abstraction that will be covered.

 ## Concepts
 Concepts are what Abstraction truly is.
 Concepts are defined by what they are defined by the mage to be, with the strong influence of other beliefs on the particular concept.
 A mage cannot truly control the exact concept, as other's belief will always have some influence.
-The most practical concept is the concept of math, which is an overwhelmingly [[Abstraction#Concept Stability|stable]] concept
+The most practical concept is the concept of math, which is a [[Abstraction#Concept Stability|stable]] concept, and thus can be used with no worries for accidental influence, except in bleeding edge theoretical mathematics not properly defined yet.

 ## Concept Stability
 The more people that believe the definition of a concept is the same as each other, the stronger the influence over the concept becomes, until it is considered a *stable* concept.